 What is not consistent about our grading is how we handle the different species of woods.
 This is because people have different expectations for different woods.
-For example, finding tight-grained Adirondack Spruce is much more difficult than finding tight-grained Engelmann spruce.
-So, if you compare our AA grade Engelmann with our AA Adirondack, you are likely to find tighter grain on the Engelmann.
+For example, finding tight-grained Adirondack Spruce is much more difficult than finding tight-grained Engelmann Spruce.
+So, if you compare our 2A grade Engelmann with our 2A Adirondack, you are likely to find tighter grain on the Engelmann.
 In other words, grading is somewhat relative to the individual species of wood.

 With neck wood we are primarily concerned with how straight the grain runs and how close the neck is to being perfectly quartersawn.
 This is because the neck plays a primarily structural role in the instrument.
-With ebony fingerboards color is the main factor.
-1 st grade boards are the blackest available, B grade boards have straight, even gray streaks and 2 nd grade boards may have bolder streaks or gray patches.
+Due to the lack of availability of large trees, it is becoming more difficult to obtain perfectly quartersawn necks.
+We allow up to 22% off quarter in our first grade necks.
+With ebony fingerboards straight grain and lack of defects are the main qualities we look for.
+Due to industry changes effecting the availability of ebony, our 1st grade boards are not black, but instead have grey/brown streaks and mottling.

 Where possible, we have tried to outline what grading factors apply to what woods in the individual descriptions you find here on our website, but we understand that you may have questions about what we actually have on our shelves.
 In these cases, please feel free to call or email and we will be happy to go over what we have in stock (and later, select the woods for your order based on your likes and dislikes).
 Furthermore, we understand that occasionally you may receive some wood that is a little different than what you expected, so we make exchanges easy (you can look over our returns policy.
 To sum up, we understand how important the right woods are to the success of your project and we strive to make your experience with us as easy and worry-free as possible.